Sameersaifi1512/Projects/Project Yoglabs/readme.md

-# Project Name
+# Yoglabs Menu Analysis Website

 **Note: Due to a signed Non-Disclosure Agreement (NDA), the code and project deliverables cannot be shared in this repository.**

 ## Project Overview

-This repository provides a high-level overview of the project Yoglabs Menu Analysis Website .
+This repository provides a high-level overview of the Yoglabs Menu Analysis Website and Data Extraction project .
 The aim of this project is to develop a website that performs menu analysis for restaurants and food establishments.
-The website will provide insights and recommendations to improve menu offerings, optimize pricing, and enhance customer satisfaction..
+The website will provide insights and recommendations to improve menu offerings, optimize pricing, and enhance customer satisfactionma along with automated Python scripts as a data extraction algorithm to fetch required food ingredient information from machine-generated Excel data in JSON format.

+Due to a non-disclosure agreement (NDA), the specific link to the project is not available

 ## Features